Remigius2011/rancher-workshop/04-maintenance.md

 upgrading postgresql
 --------------------

+***warning:*** newer versions of the helm chart, namely 2.x and upwards, are completely different and have other parameters. the description given here only works for 1.0.0 and 0.x.x.
+See also [this github issue](https://github.com/helm/charts/pull/8004) even though updating the helm chart version would be easy, don't go beyond version `1.0.0`, as this will break your existing deployment.

 postgresql was installed as a catalog app. upgrading it is as easy as upgrading a workload, but the gui is somewhat different. we can edit the entry for the running postgresql catalog app and change the parameter (answer) `imageTag` to `9.6.10` to upgrade to the current version of `postgresql 9`.